PhysicsQoo/GPMC/README.md

 1 -2 3 0
 ```
 The set of projection variables is { 2, 3 }.
-The weight of the positive literal of var 2 is 0.6, and that of the negative one is 0.4.
+The weight of the positive literal of var 2 is -1-3i, and that of the negative one is 0.4.

-## Author
+## Original Author
 [Kenji Hashimoto](https://www.trs.cm.is.nagoya-u.ac.jp/~k-hasimt/index-e.html),
 Nagoya University, Japan.